1919 lynching in Moberly, Missouri: Background

 These race riots were one of several incidents of civil unrest that started again in the so-called American Red Summer of 1919.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington DC.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
 Also in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively.
 Both had many more non-fatal injuries and extensive property damage reaching into the millions of dollars.

 In addition to this racial tension, the United States' media were alarmed by terrorist attacks from radical left extremist groups.
 On November 16, 1919 A. Mitchell Palmer released a report about the dangers of the far left and that “The negro race,” he warns, was “fertile ground” for the spread of radical propaganda.
 He launched a campaign against radicalism known as the Palmer Raids in November 1919.
 Federal agents supported by local police rounded up large groups of suspected radicals, often based on membership in a political group rather than any action taken.